mdn/content/files/en-us/web/api/navigationpreloadmanager/setheadervalue/index.md

 ### Parameters

 - `value`
-- : An arbitrary string value, which has some meaning about the requied resource to the target server.
+- : An arbitrary string value, which the target server uses to determine what should returned for the requested resource.

 ### Return Value